 - Offers to pay a large amount of money for very little work

 - Requests you to transfer or wire money from one account to another, or to purchase any type of gift cards

-- Does the contact's email address match the company’s website domain? (i.e. JohnSmith@gmail.com rather than JohnSmith@companyname.com)?
+- Outreach comes from a contact email address that does not match the company’s website domain (i.e. JohnSmith@gmail.com rather than JohnSmith@companyname.com)

-If you are suspicious of a posting or email, end all communication with the employer and contact the Wasserman Center at firstname.lastname@example.org or 212.998.4737.
-Additionally, please contact NYU Public Safety to file a report at 212.998.2222, or by visiting their Command Center at 7 Washington Place.
+- Contact NYU Campus Safety to file a report at 212.998.2222, or by visiting their Command Center at 7 Washington Place.